Frequently asked questions

 Most frequent questions and answers

-Why Cybersecurity?
+Why Should I Train For Cybersecurity?

 Degree vs Certifications

-How can I finish the training in just five weeks?
+How can I get trained in just 5 weeks?

 Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

-First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
-Call today or make an appointment for us to call you.
+First, let’s find out if you are eligible for a WIOA Grant.
+This grant can cover the cost of this (yes, it might be free if you qualify!)
+Call now or book an appointment for us to call you.